Rapid and Data-Rich Chromatographic Method Development

 - Discuss the importance of unbiased column and mobile phase screening approaches

 - Discuss the timelines and milestones within the method development workflow including detection, column and mobile phase selection, gradient optimization, and tuning of instrument parameters for temperature, flow rate, and sample loading

-The Cambrex Durham site is a world-leader in analytical services for drug substances and drug products at all stages of the clinical and commercial development lifecycle.
+Our analytical experts in Durham are world-leaders in analytical services for drug substances and drug products at all stages of the clinical and commercial development lifecycle.